Sidetalker/arcgisScraper/README.md

 # or SUPABASE_URL / SUPABASE_ANON_KEY
 ```

-Create a `listings` table in Supabase before syncing for the first time:
+Create the base `listings` table in Supabase before syncing for the first time.
+The repository ships an idempotent helper at `supabase/listings.sql` that you can
+run via `psql -f supabase/listings.sql` (or copy/paste into the Supabase SQL
+editor).
+It provisions the table with the full set of metadata captured by the
+scraper, grants read access to anonymous clients, and configures triggers so the
+`updated_at` column reflects the most recent write.

 ```sql
 create table public.listings (